Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

 So let’s make sure you understand where we’re headed.
 You’ll want to know the difference between this brick update technique and others.

-- Painted Brick – Just like it sounds.
+Painted brick is just what it sounds.
 Painting brick with regular old latex paint is not only possible, but it can look great!
 This is basically identical to a whitewash except the paint is full strength/not watered down.
 This is a great technique for FULL coverage of your outdated brick.

 We’ve got the lingo down, so let’s talk about the materials and supplies you’ll need to tackle this DIY project…